AdobeDocs/experience-platform.en/help/destinations/ui/destination-details-page.md

 ## View destination details {#view-details}

-Follow the steps below to more details about an existing destination.
+Follow the steps below to view more details about an existing destination.

 1. Log in to the [Experience Platform UI](https://platform.adobe.com/) and select **[!UICONTROL Destinations]** from the left navigation bar.
 Select **[!UICONTROL Browse]** from the top header to view your existing destinations.